 No pet parent should have to go through this alone, and no pet parent should discover IVDD in a google search when they’re trying to figure out what’s wrong with their fur baby.
 Thank you for all that you do to make sure that doesn’t happen, I’m so happy we found you guys.”

 In addition to looking out for warning signs, taking action to prevent any sudden trauma to your dog’s back or joints is very important.

 “While IVDD involves a degenerative process and does not result merely from sudden trauma, sudden trauma can cause rupture or herniation of an intervertebral disk in a dog whose disks already are weakened by IVDD.”

-Jumping on and off furniture is one way sudden trauma can occur.
+One way sudden trauma can occur is by allowing your dog to jump on and off furniture.
 Whether it be from a bad jump or fall, or the impact from jumping over a long period of time, preventing this everyday action can be a simple and effective way to prevent a sudden rupture.